millerronen/timers/README.md

 - url (VARCHAR(255)): An optional URL associated with the timer.
 - start_time (TIMESTAMP DEFAULT CURRENT_TIMESTAMP): The timestamp when the timer was created.
 - trigger_time (TIMESTAMP): The timestamp when the timer is scheduled to trigger.
-- status (ENUM('pending', 'completed') DEFAULT 'pending'): The status of the timer, which can be 'pending' or 'completed'.
+- status (ENUM('pending','processing','completed','failed') DEFAULT 'pending'): The status of the timer, which can be 'pending', or 'processing' or 'completed' or 'failed'.
 - INDEX idx_status_trigger_time (status, trigger_time): An index that can be used to optimize queries involving timer status and trigger time.

-## Creating the Timers Table
+## Creating the Timers DB and Timers Table

-The createTimersTableIfNotExists function in my code is responsible for creating the timers table if it doesn't already exist.
+The createDatabaseIfNotExists and createTimersTableIfNotExists functions in my code is responsible for creating the timers db and table if it doesn't already exist.
-It ensures that the table is set up correctly during application startup.
+It ensures that the db and its table is set up correctly during application startup.

 ## Connection Pool